benbucksch/autoconfig-spec/draft-ietf-mailmaint-autoconfig.md

 E.g. `<authentication>password-cleartext</authentication>`

 The content of the `<authentication>` element defines which authentication method to use.
-The can be either an authentication defined by the wire protocol, or a SASL scheme, or a successor to SASL.
+This can be either an authentication defined by the wire protocol, or a SASL scheme, or a successor to SASL.

 * `password-cleartext`: Send password in the clear.